 If the previous two needs (physiological and safety) are well gratified, the next set of needs that would arise are love based needs:

 An individual who is in the Love Needs will feel with intensity the lack of fellowship with friends, a partner, community and/or offspring.
 He will strive for affectionate relationships with people in general and more particularly, a place in his group.
-This desire can be extremely powerful, and this individual may even forget how when he was hungry, he had no desire for love.
+This desire is extremely powerful, and this individual may even forget how when he was hungry, he had minimal desire for seeking love.

 Maslow makes it clear that love is not synonymous with sex.
-Maslow considers sex as a purely biological need, however sex is multi-faceted and can be combined with these needs for love and affection.
+Maslow considers sex as a biological need (which would land in the Physiological Needs part of the pyramid), however sex is multi-faceted and can be combined with these needs for love and affection as well.
+Maslow would agree that as a person develops in maturity, the need for sex would (healthily) be more intertwined with the higher level need of Love.

 4. Esteem Needs